Level/abstract-level/README.md

 - `keyEncoding` (string or object, default `'utf8'`): encoding to use for keys
 - `valueEncoding` (string or object, default `'utf8'`): encoding to use for values.

 See [Encodings](#encodings) for a full description of these options.
-Other `options` (except the `passive` option) are forwarded to `db.open()` which is automatically called.
+Other `options` (except `passive`) are forwarded to `db.open()` which is automatically called in a next tick after the constructor returns.
 Any read & write operations are queued internally until the database has finished opening.
 If opening fails, those queued operations will yield errors.

 ### `db.status`

-A read-only property.
-A database can be in one of the following states:
+A read-only string property that is one of:

 - `'opening'` - waiting for the database to be opened
 - `'open'` - successfully opened the database
 - `'closing'` - waiting for the database to be closed
-- `'closed'` - database has been successfully closed, should not be used.
+- `'closed'` - successfully closed the database.

 ### `db.open([options][, callback])`